SHOCK INTERVIEW: Leader Admits Some Syrian Refugees “DEFINITELY” Terrorists | John Hawkins' Right Wing News

 Are they mental?

-When in the history of mankind has it EVER been a bad thing to want to fortify your land’s border, to protect your people from harm, and to keep out bad people who want to do horrific harm to you?
+When in the history of mankind has it EVER been a bad thing to want to fortify your land’s borders, to protect your people from harm and to keep out bad people who want to do horrific harm to you?

 Never.
 Not ever.

-Sending prayers our for our country, and for our President…that he may be lifted by angels to his potential as our President and rise above the chaos and afflictions that the left is trying so hard to bring upon him.
+Sending prayers out for our country and for our President…that he may be lifted by angels to his potential as our President and rise above the chaos and afflictions that the left is trying so hard to bring upon him.

-Share this video…just maybe it can be a wake-up call for others.
+Share this…just maybe it can be a wake-up call for others.
 Unless they are a liberal.

 - Share